cduvallet/q2-perc-norm/README.md

 # Installing

 You can install this plugin with conda or by cloning this repo and installing manually.
-You need to have QIIME 2 version 2018.4 or later.
+You need to have QIIME 2 version 2019.1 or later (though earlier versions of this plugin work with earlier versions of QIIME 2).
 Also, regardless of which way you install, you need to be in a QIIME 2 environment for this to work.
-[Install QIIME 2](https://docs.qiime2.org/2018.2/install/) and activate the QIIME 2 virtual environment (`source activate qiime2-2018.2`) before installing this plugin.
+[Install QIIME 2](https://docs.qiime2.org/2019.1/install/) and activate the QIIME 2 virtual environment (`source activate qiime2-2019.1`) before installing this plugin.

 To install from conda, run: